 The Careers Support Advisor for Melksham Oak is Amy Penney.
 She is based in school Monday to Thursday.
+The careers lead is Joanne Lawrence.

 The Careers Support Advisor is your one-stop shop for guidance on education, employment and training.
 This part of our website has information about how students can get advice and guidance about careers and work opportunities from a variety of sources, both in school, the local area and online.